alixdamman/memento/python/functions_for_dummies.rst

 .. parsed-literal::

-    Hello,
     Thank you for your request for support concerning:
     My computer smells weird and is very hot
-    We will process it as soon as an operator is available.
-    In the mean time, have you tried to turn it off and on again?
+    Before we do anything, have you tried to turn it off and on again?

     10 minutes later...

-    Hello,
     Thank you for your request for support concerning:
     My computer is on fire!
-    We will process it as soon as an operator is available.
-    In the mean time, have you tried to turn it off and on again?
+    Before we do anything, have you tried to turn it off and on again?

 Function returning something: